 A noisy car can be more than just an annoyance.
 It disrupts conversations, hampers music enjoyment, and creates an overall unpleasant driving experience.
-Persistent vehicle noise can even lead to increased stress and fatigue over long journeys.
-Automotive noise can come from various sources, including the engine, tires, road, and wind.
-By implementing the right noise reduction strategies, drivers can significantly improve their driving comfort and enjoy a quieter ride.
+Persistent vehicle noise can even lead to increased stress and fatigue, especially on long journeys.

 Common Sources of Automotive Noise